YoussefYasserYY/Article-Classifier/README.md

 # Article Classifier

 ## Overview
-The **Topic Classifier** is a Streamlit-based application that allows users to classify text into two distinct topics using a Naive Bayes classification approach.
+The **Article Classifier** is a Streamlit-based application that allows users to classify text into two distinct topics using a Naive Bayes classification approach.
 The model can be trained on either automatically generated datasets or user-uploaded text files.

 ## Features
 - **Load Data**: Users can either generate dataset labels or upload their own labeled text files.